cam-rodriguez/mx_coastal/analysis.md

 *Figure 4.
 The geometric bounds for Tulum (left) and Veracruz (right) highlight two very different area types, one highly vegetated (Tulum) and one that has been historically developed (Veracruz).
 Adjusting the bounds of both regions around existing developments could help more accurately capture the proportion of built to non-built land in a highly-vegetated region like Tulum, and adjusting the bounds to better highlight cities more distinctly can avoid over-counting land use change in areas like Veracruz.*

 That said, tourism within a city affects far more than just that city, and funds don’t stop at city or municipal boundaries.
 Better gauging the political boundaries of cities, as well as metropolitan areas, can, in concert with a stronger and well-trained classifier, create more accurate results to track change at a high level.

+## Significance
+Ultimately, this study and research is just a step in a direction of understanding how the rate of development in different coastal tourism-heavy areas varies, which can lend insight into what kinds of economic and environmental drains may take place as a result.
+Some areas, like Playa Del Carmen, changed at a rapid rate relative to the other study areas, highlighting candidates for future, intensive study.
+While this tool does, on its face, have the ability to quantitatively assess the amount of pixel area change as well as, by extension, the rate of change of built-up land, it’s better served as a preliminary way to gauge areas of concern or interest, with further investigations diving deeper into individual cities and a wider array of metrics.

+## Citations
+- Graciano, Juan Carlos, Manuel Ángeles, and Alba E. Gámez.
+“A Critical Geography Approach to Land and Water Use in the Tourism Economy in Los Cabos, Baja California Sur, Mexico.” _Journal of Land Use Science_ 15, no. 2-3 (2019): 439–56. https://doi.org/10.1080/1747423x.2019.1699613.
+- Murray, Grant.
+“Constructing Paradise: The Impacts of Big Tourism in the Mexican Coastal Zone.” _Coastal Management_ 35, no. 2-3 (2007): 339–55. https://doi.org/10.1080/08920750601169600.
+- Ortiz-Lozano, L., A. Granados-Barba, V. Solís-Weiss, and M.A.
+García-Salgado.
+“Environmental Evaluation and Development Problems of the Mexican Coastal Zone.” _Ocean & Coastal Management_ 48, no. 2 (2005): 161–76. https://doi.org/10.1016/j.ocecoaman.2005.03.001.
+- USGS.
+“MCD12Q1.006 Modis Land Cover Type Yearly Global 500M  |  Earth Engine Data Catalog  |  Google Developers.”
+Google.
+Google.
+Accessed May 14, 2022. https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD12Q1?hl=en#citations.
+- –– “Landsat 7.”
+USGS.
+Accessed June 2, 2022. https://www.usgs.gov/landsat-missions/landsat-7